rlassche/ssl-factory/README-ssl.md

 # <a name="tit_1_5"></a>CA administrator sends the certificates to the customer

+The CA administrator will send the certicate files to the customer.
-The customer in this case, is the devop in the Rotterdam office.
+In this case, the customer is the devop in the Rotterdam office.

-The customer will receive the following files:
+The following files will be shippend:

 1. Server key file
    srv_rotterdam01.key.pem